marian222200/The-Jumpy-Frogs/README.md

 :small_blue_diamond: [A*](https://en.wikipedia.org/wiki/A*_search_algorithm "A*")

-The algorithms use different [heuristics](https://www.techopedia.com/definition/5436/heuristic "What is an heuristic?") in calculating the distance from the current configuration and a solution.
+The algorithms use different [heuristics](https://www.techopedia.com/definition/5436/heuristic "What is an heuristic?") of wich one is a [non-admissible heuristic](https://en.wikipedia.org/wiki/Admissible_heuristic "What is an admissible heuristic?") in calculating the distance from the current configuration and a solution.
 <details>
   <summary>
     First heuristic